colinbeales/AzurePipelinesHOL/AzurePipelinesLab3.md

 <img src="images/Lab3_4.png" width="624"/>

 5. Artifacts could come from a range of different places, version control, builds and container registries to name a few.
 In our instance we want our release to come from an artifact created in our build from Lab 2 so make sure "Build" is selected and then in the "Source (Build pipeline)" select the CI build we created in the previous lab.
-The oprions should expand at this point but you can leave all the defaults as we are happy to use the latest build when we trigger releases by default.
+The options should expand at this point but you can leave all the defaults as we are happy to use the latest build when we trigger releases by default.
 Select "Add" and we're done with adding the artifact.

 <img src="images/Lab3_5.png" width="624"/>